GoogleCloudPlatform/community/tutorials/restrict-workload-identity-with-kyverno/index.md

 To avoid incurring charges to your Google Cloud account for the resources used in this tutorial, remove the following resources:

-1. Delete the GKE cluster
+1. Delete the GKE cluster:

         gcloud container clusters delete "$cluster_name" --region "$cluster_region"

-1. Delete the Google Service Account
+1. Delete the Google service account:

         gcloud iam service-accounts delete "$gsa_name"@"$gcp_project".iam.gserviceaccount.com

-1. Delete the Cloud Storage Bucket
+1. Delete the Cloud Storage bucket:

         gsutil rm  gs://"$gcs_bucket_name"/my_application_file
         gsutil rb gs://"$gcs_bucket_name"

-If you created a project specifically for this tutorial you can remove it by using the [Resource Manager](https://console.cloud.google.com/cloud-resource-manager).
+If you created a project specifically for this tutorial, you can remove it in the [Resource Manager](https://console.cloud.google.com/cloud-resource-manager).